Catharine West: Career

 From 1983 to 1985, West worked as a Postdoctoral Fellow in the Cancer Centre at the University of Rochester in New York.
 This was followed by a number of appointments at the Paterson Institute for Cancer Research where she worked for 16 years, first as a scientist and then as a senior scientist.
 In 2002, she moved to the University of Manchester where she worked until her retirement in December 2022.
-During her time at the University of Manchester, West established the Transnational Radiobiology Group, taught postgraduate courses in radiobiology, examined internal and external examinees, and supervised students studying doctoral degrees in medicine.
+During her time at the University of Manchester, West established the Translational Radiobiology Group, taught postgraduate courses in radiobiology, examined internal and external examinees, and supervised students studying doctoral degrees in medicine.

 In March 2023, The University of Manchester organised an international conference called Wisdom from The West, to honour West for her contributions to the field of radiobiology.
 During the conference, many international delegates talked about their experience working with Prof. West.
 At the end of the conference, she shared her experience with the community and provided 15 Radiobiology Research Principles that she learned over the years.